Home

 • Significantly decreased mobility due to weight gain.

-• Health Problems of Compulsive Eating
+• -See Health Problems of Compulsive Eating

 Although people with compulsive eating disorder are usually overweight, in the early stages many are of average, or only slightly overweight.
 This is the best time to correct eating habits and to seek professional help.